joescars/WordpressDockerEnv/readme.md

-# Wordpress Local Development using Docker
+# Local WordPress Development using Docker

 This docker-compose file sets up a local WordPress instance loading the website files from your local drive and data a docker volume.